watson-developer-cloud/community/conversation/README.md

      - Example: Setting "Check for" value in slot as !#order&&!@pizza_size&&!@pizza_type.

 Additional information:
 - When collecting any input, this can be input.text (or even true as input.text is always true).
-The problem is that input.text accepts any input, even the phrase used for entering the frame e.g. "I want to order pizza".
+The problem is that input.text accepts any input, even the phrase used for entering the node with slots e.g. "I want to order pizza".
 It would match the free form slot and user would not be ever asked for an address.
 We can partially avoid the problem by excluding sentences matching the other slots.
 - One also has to assign a value to context variable represented by the slot (pizza_address).
 This is typically done automatically (as the value of entity is assigned to slot variable by default).
 In our case we must do it manually.
 It can be done by going to the three dot menu next to "Save it as" and by replacing “!#order&&!@pizza_size&&!@pizza_type”  by ”<?input.text?> ”.
 - Note, that any change in slot's "Check for" input line will override this change so you need to remember to change it back.
 This is just a partial solution to the problem.
 If one enters input for other slots which has a spelling mistake, it will not be accepted by the slot but will be happily taken by our greedy input.text slot.
 Then the user will not be asked for the value of address any more which is bad behavior.
 Depending on the input, one could condition the free form slot on an entity which would be detecting the particular type of input.
-- The more reliable way so far for collecting free form input is to use data collection without using the frames.
+- The more reliable way so far for collecting free form input is to use data collection without using the node with slots.
 But this will probably change soon.

-__Internal comment__

-This will change by introduction of the slot scope (enforcing that the slot is filled only when it gets focus).

 ###  Booking Travel - overlapping entities <a id="booking-travel-overlapping-entities"></a>

 __Description__